Department of Chemistry

 Approved safety glasses and lab coat must be worn in all laboratory courses.
 Students with prescription eyewear may wish to obtain prescription safety glasses.

-For all sequenced courses in the Department of Chemistry, credit may be received for the first course in a sequence without taking the subsequent course.
-In all two-course sequences, the first course is prerequisite to the second unless otherwise indicated, and a failing grade in the first course precludes registration in the second.
-A grade of C or better, or permission of the instructor, in the first course of a sequence is required to continue the sequence.
-Students must receive a grade of at least C in all core, principal, and required related courses taken to satisfy major requirements.
+For all sequenced courses in the Department of Chemistry, units may be received for the first course in a sequence without taking the subsequent course.
+In our year-long chemistry courses, including General Chemistry 1 and 2 and Organic Chemistry 1 and 2, the first course is prerequisite to the second, and students starting in one track cannot change tracks for the second semester.
+This means that if a student starts general chemistry in CAS CH 109, they must take CAS CH 110 or CAS CH 112 and cannot change to CAS CH 102.
+A grade of C or better, or permission of the instructor, in the first course of a sequence is required to continue the sequence to ensure students have adequate foundation before engaging with more advanced topics.

-Seniors and BA/MA students completing a two-semester sequence in undergraduate research or senior Honors in Chemistry research are required to present the results of their research at the Departmental Undergraduate Research Colloquium held at the end of the spring semester.
+Seniors, BA/MA, and BA/MS students completing undergraduate research or senior Honors in Chemistry research are required to present the results of their research at the Departmental Undergraduate Research Colloquium held at the end of the spring term.
 All students engaged in undergraduate research are encouraged to participate in the departmental colloquium and specialized seminar series.

 Honors in Chemistry